panzerdp/dmitripavlutin.com/content/posts/121-react-useref-guide/index.md

 ### 1.2 Use case: implementing a stopwatch

-You can store inside a reference infrastructure data of side effects.
-For example, you can store into reference pointers: timer ids, socket ids, etc.
+You can store inside a reference infrastructure data of side effects: timer ids, socket ids, etc.

 The component `Stopwatch` uses `setInterval(callback, time)` timer function to increase each second the counter of a stopwatch.
-The timer id is stored into a reference `timerIdRef`:
+The timer id is stored in a reference `timerIdRef`:

 ```jsx{3,8}
 import { useRef, useState, useEffect } from 'react';